4paradigm/OpenMLDB/docs/en/integration/online_datasources/pulsar_connector_demo.md

 - To proceed with the usage, you will need to download all the necessary files for this article.
 Please click on [files](https://openmldb.ai/download/pulsar-connector/files.tar.gz) to download them.
 These files include the connector packages, schema files, configuration files, and more.

-  Alternatively, if you only want to download the connector package for your own project, please click on [connector snapshot](https://github.com/4paradigm/OpenMLDB/releases/download/v0.4.4/pulsar-io-jdbc-openmldb-2.11.0-SNAPSHOT.nar).
+- Alternatively, if you only want to download the connector package for your own project, please click on [connector snapshot](https://github.com/4paradigm/OpenMLDB/releases/download/v0.4.4/pulsar-io-jdbc-openmldb-2.11.0-SNAPSHOT.nar).

-### The process
+### The Process

 The overall process of using the connector is illustrated in the figure below.
 We will now provide a detailed introduction to each step.
-Additionally, we have recorded the complete steps, and the details can be found in [terminalizer share](https://terminalizer.com/view/be2309235671).
+Additionally, we have recorded the complete steps, and the details can be found in [Sharing the terminalizer](https://terminalizer.com/view/be2309235671).
 You can also download the recorded script in [demo.yml](https://github.com/vagetablechicken/pulsar-openmldb-connector-demo/blob/main/demo.yml).

 In summary, the usage process can be broken down into three steps: